hinata-devcode/Venkatesh/README.md

 # Hey, I'm Venkatesh 👋

-**Backend Engineer** at **Razorpay** — working in payments infrastructure where correctness isn't optional and failures have real financial consequences.
+**Solutions Backend Engineer** at **Razorpay** — working in payments infrastructure where correctness isn't optional and failures have real financial consequences.

 Day to day: debugging live transaction failures, stabilizing merchant integrations across Payout and Fund Account Validation APIs, and contributing to platform reliability at scale.